franzageek/WinEFIMounter/README.md

 ## Credits
 The main reason I decided to create this program is the fact that there isn't ANY MountEFI VERSION FOR WINDOWS!
-I was trying to repair my Hackintosh partition I accidentally fucked up with, and I was negatively surprised when I learned ther wasn't any MountEFI version for Windows.
+I was trying to repair my Hackintosh EFI I accidentally fucked up with, and I was negatively surprised when I learned ther wasn't any MountEFI version for Windows.
 So I did it my way, playing around with Diskpart.
 Then I created a script that could automatically mount the partition, and then slightly modified it to make WinEFIMounter.
 I hope that with WinEFIMounter you can save the time you would have spent downloading a 3rd-party program.
 I hope you find it useful.